Make your own dog collar at home with these detailed instructions. Dog martingale collars are handy, beautiful and safe for your hound.

 If you use a nylon strip, quickly pass the extremities on a lighted match.
 Thread the nylon strip through the D rings and the round ring as in the figure.
 Close with the last rivet.

-This is what your martingale collar will look like on your whippet.
+Now slip the collar on your whippet and this is what your martingale collar will look like on your dog.
+Well done!

-Here is a great video with detailed instructions to make a martingale collar with fabric.
+Do you need more detailed instructions?
+Here is a great video to make a martingale collar with the fabric of your own choice.
+You can't go wrong.
+Have fun!

 Back to Whippet and Greyhound Collars